Violent Texas tornado tosses trees, vehicle as powerful storm develops in Central U.S.

 A new tornado watch was issued for southeast Louisiana and southern Mississippi, including New Orleans, until 10 p.m.
 Central time.
 The tornado risk was growing as a warm front lifted north, spilling mild, moist air along the Gulf Coast.

-High-resolution model simulations suggest the Big Easy could be under an increased tornado threat between 5 p.m. and 7 p.m. local time, with the threat of a couple strong tornadoes not out of the question.
+High-resolution model simulations suggest that the Big Easy could be under an increased tornado threat between 5 p.m. and 7 p.m. local time, with the threat of a couple strong tornadoes not out of the question.

 The line of storms was expected to bring a tornado risk to the immediate coastlines of Alabama and the Florida Panhandle overnight.

-Fierce tornado near Orange, Tex. lofted vehicle into the air
+Fierce tornado near Orange, Tex., lofted vehicle into the air

 By far the day’s most dramatic and violent storm struck in Orange, Tex., where viral video showed a tornado tossing an off-road vehicle hundreds of feet into the air.